dylanwebbc/TennisPredictionModel/README.md

 # TennisPredictionModel
-A double random forest tennis prediction model boasting 63% accuracy, built using the scikitlearn module in python
+A double random forest tennis prediction model boasting 63% accuracy

+Built using the scikitlearn module in python